 Ranking Points (RPs) - The second basis of ranking teams, Ranking Points are used as the tiebreakers when teams have equal Qualifying Points.
 Ranking Points are awarded in the amount of the final score of the losing Alliance in a Qualifying Match.
-The winning Alliance will receive the pre-penalized score of the losing Alliance as their RP.
-The losing Alliance will receive the final score (including penalties) of the losing Alliance as their RP.
+Both Alliances receive the pre-penalized score of the losing Alliance as their RP.